SunainaYadav1290/WebsiteTrafficAnalysis/README.md

 Which countries did the pageviews come from?
 What was the overall click through rate (clicks/pageviews)?
 How does the clickrate distribute across different links?
 Is there any correlation between clicks and previews on a link?
 Is it significant?
-How large is the effect?
-Make sure to at least test for potential linear as well as categorical (think binary) relationships between both variables.
+How large is the effect?Also  test for potential linear as well as categorical (think binary) relationships between both variables.